MaxGhenis/pippy/README.md

 pip install pippy
 ```

-## Example
+## Usage

-This is a basic example that shows how to retrieve some key poverty and inequality statistics.
+Here's a basic example of how to use pippy:

-### Retrieve statistics

 ```python
 import pippy